 SUMMARY OF STEPS FOR ADULT CPR Step Action 1 Check for response.
 Kneel at victim's side.
 Tap and shout to see if the victim responds.
 2 Position the victim.
 Make sure the victim is lying on his/her back on a firm, flat surface.
-If the victim is lying face down, carefully roll him onto his/her back.
-3 If no response: Yell for help.
-Phone 911 (or your emergency response number).
-Get an AED if available.
-Begin CPR as trained.
-4 Open the airway with a head tilt-chin lift.
+If the victim is lying facedown, carefully roll him onto his/her back.
+3 If no response: 4 Open the airway with a head tilt-chin lift.
 5 Check to see if the victim is breathing normally (take at least 5 seconds but no more than 10 seconds).
-Remember: gasping is not normal breathing.
-Put your ear next to the victim's mouth and nose.
-Look to see if the chest rises.
-Listen for breaths.
-Feel for breaths on your cheek.
+Remember: gasping is not normal breathing. • Put your ear next to the victim's mouth and nose. • Look to see if the chest rises. • Listen for breaths. • Feel for breaths on your cheek.
 6 If there is normal breathing, carefully position the victim in the recovery position.
 7 If there is not normal breathing, give 2 breaths (1 second each).
 Watch for chest rise as you give each breath.
-If untrained or not confident in CPR skills, skip breaths and go to next step. in annual of the contract of t 8 Quickly move or remove clothes from the front of the chest that will get in the way of doing compressions and using an AED.
+If untrained or not confident in CPR skills, skip breaths and go to next step.
+8 Quickly move or remove clothes from the front of the chest that will get in the way of doing compressions and using an AED.
 9 Give 30 compressions (at a rate of 100 a minute - push hard and fast) and then give 2 breaths.
 After each compression, release pressure on the chest to let it come back to its normal position.
 If untrained or not confident in CPR skills, skip breaths but continue with chest compressions.
-10 Keep giving sets of 30 compressions and 2 breaths until the AED arrives 10 (use AED as soon as available), the victim starts to move, you are too physically exhausted to continue, or other trained help takes over.
-If untrained or not confident in CPR skills, skip breaths but continue with chest compressions. ,
+10 Keep giving sets of 30 compressions and 2 breaths until the AED arrives (use AED as soon as available), the victim starts to move, you are too physically exhausted to continue, or other trained help takes over.
+If untrained or not confident in CPR skills, skip breaths but continue with chest compressions.